jit7801/House-predicting-Model/README.md

 # 🏠 House Price Prediction (Machine Learning)

 A machine learning project that uses a Random Forest Regressor to predict residential house prices.
-This project is for data science practitioners, developers, and anyone interested in predictive modeling using Python and scikit-learn.
+This project is for data science practitioners, developers, and anyone interested in predictive modeling using Python and scikit-learn. with very low MSE (Mean Squared Error) = 8 , which predicts price very close to actual Price.

 ## 📁 Project Contents